EdwardBetts/osm-wikidata/README.md

 The name comparison includes some normalisation, punctuation is removed.

+### Existing OSM tags for Wikidata and Wikipedia

+Existing Wikipedia tags are ignored.
+If an OSM entity already has a Wikidata tag it will be left alone.

 ### Items that are unlikely to match

 - Radio stations: not mapped on OpenStreetMap